Ehsan-Tal/toggle_tracker/README.md

 # toggle_tracker
-A program inspired by Benjamin Franklin's Virtue Tracker and tray tracking papers in general.
+a program inspired by Benjamin Franklin's Virtue Tracker and tray tracking papers in general.
 One that is hopefully, easier to use, more private, easier to analyse, and more sustainable.

 - I intend freedom and self-control for your data and experience.